Hotel and Travel

 Essential Elements for Setting Up Your Learning Assistant Program

-- Between the 2020 PhysTEC Conference and the 2020 APS March Meeting, LA Alliance faculty, Valerie Otero, Laurie Langdon, Eleanor Close, and Brooke Evans, will host a nuts-and-bolts workshop about running a Learning Assistant program.
+- After the 2020 PhysTEC Conference, LA Alliance faculty Valerie Otero, Laurie Langdon, Eleanor Close, and Brooke Evans hosted a nuts-and-bolts workshop about running a Learning Assistant program.

-- The workshop is free for anyone registered for the PhysTEC Conference or the APS March Meeting.
+- The workshop was free for anyone registered for the PhysTEC Conference or the APS March Meeting.